Support Worker (Nights)

 This post is for female applicants only – advertised in accordance with the Equality Act 2010 (Schedule 9, Part 1) as a genuine occupational qualification for the post.

-- Able to work as part of a team
+- Ability to work on own initiative, lead a team and work as part of a team

 - Able to provide personal care